sassoftware/restaf-demos/README.md

 - superstat - an example of accessing custom SAS code - mainly for testing
 - program - runs the sas code that is supplied by the user
 - macro  - runs a macro available to the server.
 User passes additional macro variables as name, value pairs.
-- job - run either a job or jobdefintion.
+- job - run a job
-  - One could publish a SAS Studio flow as a job or jobDefinition and use this tool to execute it
+- jobdef - use a job definition to run sas code

 ---